Don’t miss the video at the end of this post. It’s very sweet.

 “Because he loves me,” says the LORD, “I will rescue him; I will protect him, for he acknowledges my name.
 He will call on me, and I will answer him; I will be with him in trouble, I will deliver him and honor him.
 With long life I will satisfy him and show him my salvation.”
 Psalm 91:14-16

 The song below is from one of my favorite Disney movies “Tangled” I’ve always felt that this particular song depicted perfectly how I see God; as the loving Father He’s truly been to me.
 I was therefore thrilled to find this very special rendition sung by a father and daughter duo.
 It’s so incredibly sweet.
-I hope you too see God as I do. ❤
+I hope that you see God as I do. ❤